 Another must-try cuisine is South Africa‘s sausage, which can easily be found in local Johannesburg eateries.
-Luck Bean restaurant provides several options of local sausage with vegetables and beans.
-This is a popular choice for first time comers and foodies and is a must for expats.
+Luck Bean restaurant provides several options for local sausage with vegetables and beans.
+This is a popular choice for first-time comers and foodies and is a must for expats.

 One of the most popular souvenirs in Greater Johannesburg is South African diamonds.
 This is because the biggest rough diamond was found in an area just an hour drive from Johannesburg.
 Expats and visitors to this vibrant city can buy diamonds in almost any mall in the city.
 Another option would be ostrich products.
 Leather handbags and feathers are symbols of Africa.